Stanford University student housing: Branner Hall

 Branner Hall was designated an all-freshman dorm in 2021 after Stanford implemented the neighborhood system.
 It was previously a coed upper-class (i.e., no freshmen) dormitory with a focus on public service.
 It houses 167 students, mostly in two-room triples.
 It is named after University President John Casper Branner.
 It was built in 1924 and was designed by the San Francisco firm of Bakewell and Brown.
 It was originally an all-male dormitory and later all-female before becoming coed.
+The Branner Hall served as an Olympic Village for competitors in football at the 1984 Summer Olympics.

 Crothers Hall

-Crothers Hall is an all freshman dorm, and the largest frosh dorm on Stanford’s campus.
+Crothers Hall is an all freshman dorm, and the largest frosh dorm on Stanford's campus.
 It was re-designated an all-frosh dorm in 2021 under the new neighborhood system.
 It was previously upperclass residence and it occupies two buildings named Crothers Hall and Crothers Memorial (CroMem).
 The dorm previously had a global citizenship focus.
 Both Crothers Hall and Crothers Memorial are a mix of single rooms and one room doubles.
 The dorm is named after an early student and later trustee of the university, George E. Crothers.
 Both were originally built as graduate residences; Crothers Hall in 1948 for law students and Crothers Memorial in 1955 for engineering students (the latter provided the name for Cromemco, an early Silicon Valley company).
 They were designed by Eldridge Spencer and William Ambrose.

 Gerhard Casper Quad

 Gerhard Casper Quad consists of four houses: Kimball Hall, Castaño (Spanish for chestnut tree), Lantana, and Ng House (Humanities Theme), with a central Gerhard Casper Dining Commons.
 Built on the site of the former student residence of Manzanita trailer park it was originally named Manzanita Park but was renamed after former university president Gerhard Casper in 2016.
 Kimball Hall is named for the primary donors, William and Sara Kimball, and opened in 1991.
 Ng House was originally opened as the Humanities Theme Residence (aka Humanities House), and was renamed after the Ng family in 2016.
 The house was completed in 2015 and was the first new undergraduate residence constructed on campus in 20 years.
-The three-story buildings of Gerhard Casper Quad house approximately 550 students, all upperclassmen (no freshmen), in a mix of single rooms, double rooms, and three-person quads.
+The three-story buildings of Gerhard Casper Quad house approximately 550 students, a mix of underclass and upperclass, in a mix of single rooms, double rooms, and three-person quads.